visionbike/Platform-Setup-Guides/ubuntu_desktop/ubuntu_22.04/01_setup_nvidia_driver_cuda_cudnn_and_tensorrt.md

 ### 4. (Optional) Uninstalling CUDA Toolkit

-If you use `*.run` file method to install CUDA Toolkit, the below will be the clean and safe way to uninstall CUDA.
+If you use `*.run` file method to install CUDA Toolkit, the bellows will be the clean and safe way to uninstall CUDA.

 Find the CUDA installation directory in `/usr/local/`, e.g., `/usr/local/cuda-12.8`.